This year hasn’t delivered us a ton of good news so far via the markets. Stock Markets are down. China is down. Oil is down.

 This is normal.
 Every market correction is the same.

-In the beginning cash has to go somewhere, so it goes into stocks.
+In the beginning cash has to go somewhere, so it goes into stocks, such as Motley Fool stock.
 As more money comes in, stocks go up.
 Investors start making more and more money, and everyone wants in on the “gravy train”.